10 Best Entry-Level Construction Jobs

 “The beauty about the construction industry is many jobs that we have don’t require formal four-year education,” Steve Cona, President and CEO of Associated Builders and Contractors, told ABC News.
 “So, what we are seeing is a lot of people who went to college, have all this debt are now coming to the construction industry.
 We are training them up and they are having plentiful careers in our industry.”

 The possibilities are endless for entry level construction workers to start their careers in construction.
 According to the U.S. Bureau of Labor and Statistics, the industry is expected to grow 5 percent through 2029, with critical demand for entry level construction jobs and construction apprentice jobs.
 That growth is compounding the industry’s hiring crisis.

 Interested in taking advantage of the booming construction industry and the resulting opportunities?
-Here are 10 entry level construction jobs that are readily available in 2021:
+Here are 10 entry-level construction jobs that are readily available:

 - Plumber apprentices: As a plumber apprentice, you will work alongside an experienced plumber on a variety of jobs, from assembling pipe sections to installing everything from dishwashers to toilets.
 Other assignments may include preparing the scope and layout of a project or detecting and locating leaks.
 Postings for construction apprentice jobs for plumbers have increased by 24 percent in March and are unoccupied for 29 days.

 - Roofer apprentices: One of the construction apprentice jobs that is almost always urgently hiring is roofing apprentices.
 Job postings for roofer apprentices have skyrocketed by 50 percent in March and remain unfilled on average of 39 days.
 In addition to learning how to lay roofing materials on everything from homes to commercial buildings, you will develop skills such as reading blueprints, understanding building codes and improving your math skills.